luolinzhen/luolinzhen.github.io/content/en/research/_index.md

 PI: [Dr. Nancy Mendoza](https://csw.osu.edu/faculty/mendoza-nancy-ph-d/)

-this implemented a self-care educa0on interven0on for grandparents, serving as a pilot study to guide the development of an interven0on that builds resilience in grandparent caregivers.
+Grandparents raising their grandchildren, a form of kinship family structure, face unique social, emotional, and physical challenges.
+This project implemented a self-care education intervention specifically designed for grandparent caregivers.
+Focus group interviews were conducted and analyzed using thematic analysis to evaluate caregivers’ perceptions of the intervention.
+As a pilot study, this project aimed to guide the development of more comprehensive interventions that strengthen and promote resilience among grandparent caregivers.

 {{< endcolumn >}}